tedwon/JON_Docker_Demo/managedEAP62ClusterSlave/README.md

 Building the Docker image
 -------------------------

-To be able to build the image, you will have to create the [JON-Agent Image](https://github.com/PatrickSteiner/JON_Docker_Demo/tree/master/JON_Agent) and download [Red Hat JBoss EAP](http://www.jboss.org/download-manager/file/jboss-eap-6.1.0.GA.zip)

-Please note, that you might have to register with the Red Hat customer portal to access the downloads.

-After having downloaded the zip-file, please copy it into the `JON_Docker_Demo/managedEAP` directory and run
+This image is a reconfiguration of the psteiner/managed_eap62 image, hence no additional software is required.
+To build, simply run

 ```
-docker build --rm -t psteiner/managed_eap .
+docker build --rm -t wrichter/managed_eap62cluster_slave .
 ```

 Starting the Docker image
 -------------------------

-To start the image, please us the following command
+To start the image, please wait for the Domain Master to be up and use the following command
 ```
-docker run --link jon:jon  -d psteiner/managed_eap
+docker run --link jon:jon --link master:master -h slave1 --name slave1 -d wrichter/managed_eap62cluster_slave
 ```

 This will do the following things: